woduda/php-docker-example/README.md

 # PHP Docker Example configuration

-This is simple and typical configuration for PHP on Docker with PHP-FPM
+This is simple and typical configuration for PHP on Docker with PHP-FPM for development environment

 ## How to run: